openebs-archive/openebs-docs/docs/rwm.md

 **Select or create a cStor storage Class**

-<a href="/docs/next/ugcstor.html#creating-cStor-storage-class">Create a storage class</a> to point to the above selected pool and also select number of replicas and default size of the volume
+<a href="/docs/next/ugcstor.html#creating-cStor-storage-class">Create a storage class</a> to point to the above selected pool and also select number of replicas and default size of the volume.

 <br>